 - The business is stable but not positioned for long-term bank financing

-In situations where capital is needed more immediately, businesses may initially utilize Fast Working Capital Loans before transitioning into structured financing.
+In situations where speed is critical, businesses may initially utilize fast working capital loans before transitioning into structured financing.

 Understanding the Approval Process

-The term loan approval process is generally more streamlined than SBA financing, while still maintaining a structured evaluation of the business.
+The term loan approval process is generally more streamlined than SBA financing, while still maintaining structured evaluation.

 It typically includes: